Paweł Cibicki

 Paweł Cibicki ([ˈpavɛw tɕiˈbitski]; born 9 January 1994) is a Swedish professional footballer.
 His preferred position is striker but he can also play as a winger.
 He was born in Malmö, Sweden to parents from Poland.
 He represented the Sweden U21 team at the 2017 UEFA European Under-21 Championship.
-In 2021 he was given a four year suspension for match fixing.
+In 2021 he was given a four-year suspension for match fixing.

 Club career

 Malmö FF

 On 23 November 2012, Cibicki signed a first-team contract on a youth basis with Malmö FF.
 Cibicki made his Allsvenskan debut for Malmö FF in a home fixture against Gefle IF on 7 July 2013.
 In total Cibicki played seven matches for the club during his first season, most of the matches coming on as a substitute for the attackers.

 On 1 July 2014, Cibicki signed a first team contract with Malmö FF for three and a half additional years at the club.
 Previously in the summer of 2014 Cibicki had reached a verbal agreement with Dutch Eredivisie club FC Groningen, but he decided to stay at Malmö FF the day before the deal was about to be signed.
 Overall the 2014 season proved to be a breakthrough for Cibicki as he made 21 appearances for the club, scoring twice.
 His first league goal was scored against Halmstads BK at home on 12 May 2014 in a 3–1 victory.
 Cibicki also made three appearances in the group stage of the 2014–15 UEFA Champions League, registering one assist in Malmö's 2–0 win over Olympiacos.

 During the 2016 season, Cibicki was loaned to Jönköpings Södra IF where he scored 10 goals in 26 matches and contributed to Jönköpings remaining in Allsvenskan.
-Whilst out on loan, in October 2016, he extended his contract with Malmö FF until the 2019 season and before the 2017 season he returned to Malmö, playing 20 times during the 2017 season, scoring five goals.
+While out on loan, in October 2016, he extended his contract with Malmö FF until the 2019 season and before the 2017 season he returned to Malmö, playing 20 times during the 2017 season, scoring five goals.